kirbydesign/designsystem/accessibility-guidelines.md

 The short answer is no.

 The accessibility of an application largely depends on its markup.
-In other words, it depends on how the components in Kirby is used.
+In other words, it depends on how the components in Kirby are used.
 The role of the components is to allow for developers to make their applications accessible; they should not be in the way.

 This means the developer has a lot of responsibility to ensure their application is accesible.
 This might be frustrating news for those new to accessibility; where to begin?